Hamid Mowlana: Education and academic career

+Mowlana has served on the editorial board of a number of scholarly and scientific journals.
+He was a founding editor of the Journal of International Communication and Journal of Intercultural Communication & Interactions Research.
+He was also a contributing editor of the Journal of Communication as well as the mass media editor of Intellect of the Society for Advancement of Education.
+His 1986 book, Global Information and World Communication: New Frontiers in International Communication, was selected as "communication book of the year" by American Professional Librarians.

 Mowlana received a number of awards including the University Faculty Award for Outstanding Scholarship, Research and Other Professional Contributions in 1993, the International Communication Association's Award for Outstanding Research in 1977, American University's School of International Service Award for Outstanding Contribution to Academic Development in 1980 and 1988 and for Thirty Years of Distinguished Leadership and Scholarship in 1998, and the Scholar/Teacher of the Year Award in 2000.
 He was also the recipient of the International Studies Association's Distinguished Senior Scholar Award in International Communication at its 43rd Annual Conference held in New Orleans, Louisiana in 2002.

-Mowlana was honored by the Iranian universities and academies for his life achievements and was designated nationally in Iran as an "Eternal One"—“Chehrehaye Mandegar" in 2003.
+Mowlana was honored by the Iranian universities and academies for his life achievements and was designated nationally in Iran as an "Eternal One"—"Chehrehaye Mandegar" in 2003.
 On the Persian tradition honoring noted scholars he was named as an honorary advisor to the former Iranian President Mahmoud Ahmadinejad.

+Mowlana's scholarly works extend over a number of disciplines including political science, economics, sociology, communication and philosophy.
+He is best known for his "integrated theory of communication and international relations", his "five dimensional model of human communication", and his "monistic-emancipatory framework" of socio-economic development.
+His theoretical works on "communication as cultural ecology" and "Islamic communication ethics" have been widely published.

 Honorary advisor

-On August 19, 2008, the Islamic Republic News Agency, reported that President Mahmoud Ahmadinejad had appointed Mowlana as his advisor, asking Mowlana to help with the objectives of his government in "providing justice, friendship, serving the society and promotion of public life status."
+On August 19, 2008, the Islamic Republic News Agency, reported that President Mahmoud Ahmadinejad had appointed Mowlana as his advisor, asking Mowlana to help with the objectives of his government in "providing justice, friendship, serving the society, and promotion of public life status."